Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-6.md

 ## 51-6.
 Adding sessions & Redis
 ## 52-7.
 Setting up the application config
 Create config.go in cmd>web directory.

 ## 53-8.
 Setting up a route & handler for the home page, and starting the web server
+After finishing this lesson, we can start the server in background by saying: `make start` and stop by: `make stop`.

 ## 54-9.
 Setting up templates and building a render function
+The `base.layout.gohtml` is the base layout for every template.

+To render the templates, create a file named render.go .
+There, create `pathToTemplates` var and we did this so when we rite tests, we don't run into the problem of having to somehow override a string that's a constant.

+Now we need sth to store datta in that we're gonna pass too the templates for this, let's create `TemplateData` struct type which specifies the kind of things we're gonna pass to templates(we might not use all of the fields in there).

+We can use `interface{}` instead of `any` in go.
+It's functionally equivalent.

+If we have one template that depends on a partial oro a layout oor anything like that, then I need to include all oof those templates and direct the full path name too every one of them, when we go to parse the templates.

+There are certain kinds of data we want too pass too every single template, so what we could we do to make sure that every template get that data? `AddDefaultData` func.

 ## 55-10.
 Adding session middleware

 ## 56-11.
 Setting up additional stub handlers and routes
 ## 57-12.
 Implementing graceful shutdown
 ## 58-13.
 Populating the database